Our team of professionals is dedicated to providing care and support to people who are in need of our services.

 Fr.
 Mubangizi John Bosco – Religious Leader

-(Higher Diploma in Marketing at Makerere University Business School (MUBS), Bachelors of Arts Philosophy from Uganda Martyrs University, Degree in Theology with focus on Pastoral theology in Tangaza College in Nairobi).
+(Higher Diploma in Marketing at Makerere University Business School (MUBS), Bachelor of Arts Philosophy from Uganda Martyrs University, Degree in Theology with focus on Pastoral theology in Tangaza College in Nairobi).

-Father Mubangizi is currently the Assistant Parish Priest of Our Lady of Africa Mbuya Parish and in 2018 he was appointed the Provincial Bursar Comboni Missionaries Uganda.
+Father Mubangizi is currently assigned in South Africa for pastoral work in the Diocese of Johannesburg.
+Previously he was the Assistant Parish Priest of Our Lady of Africa Mbuya Parish and in 2018 he was appointed the Provincial Bursar Comboni Missionaries Uganda.
 In 2011 he was ordinated as a priest in the Roman Catholic Church in the Institute of the Comboni Missionaries of the Sacred Heart of Jesus.

 He has had extensive experience working with local schools and communities in Uganda and in other parts of East Africa.